Disappearance of Johnny Gosch: Disappearance

 Gosch's parents, John and Noreen, began receiving phone calls from customers along their son's route, complaining of undelivered papers.
 John performed a cursory search of the neighborhood around 6 a.m.
 He immediately found Gosch's wagon, still full of newspapers, two blocks from their home.
-The Gosches immediately contacted the West Des Moines police department and reported their son's disappearance.
+The Gosches immediately contacted West Des Moines police and reported their son's disappearance.
 Noreen, in her public statements and her book Why Johnny Can't Come Home, has been critical of what she perceives as a slow reaction time from authorities, and of the policy at the time that Gosch could not be classified as a missing person until seventy-two hours had passed.
 By her estimation, police did not arrive to take her report for a full forty-five minutes.

 Police initially assumed that Gosch was a runaway, but later changed their assessment and believed that he had been the victim of a kidnapping.
 They turned up little evidence and arrested no suspects in connection with the case.
 According to Noreen, a few months after his disappearance, Gosch was spotted in Tulsa, Oklahoma, when a boy yelled to a woman for help before being dragged off by two men.

-Over the years, several private investigators have assisted the Gosches with the search for their son.
+Over the years, several private investigators have assisted Gosch's parents with the search for their son.
 Among them are Jim Rothstein, a retired New York City police detective, and Ted Gunderson, a retired chief of the FBI's Los Angeles field office.
 In 1984, Gosch's photograph appeared alongside that of another Des Moines Register paperboy, Eugene Martin, who had gone missing that year, on milk cartons produced by the Des Moines-based Anderson Erickson Dairy.
 Gosch was among the first missing children who had their disappearances publicized in this way.

 Potentially linked cases

 On August 12, 1984, Eugene Martin, another Des Moines-area paperboy, disappeared under similar circumstances.
-He went missing while delivering newspapers on the south side of Des Moines.
+He went missing while delivering newspapers on the city's south side.
 Over a year later, on March 29, 1986, the day before Easter, Marc James Warren Allen disappeared while walking to a friend's house down the street from his own residence.

-Media reports initially described Allen as the third Iowa paperboy to go missing in the 1980s, but a detailed piece about Iowa's missing people that appeared in The Des Moines Register on August 18, 2013, claimed that Allen had never been a paperboy.
+Media reports initially described Allen as the third Iowa paperboy to go missing in the 1980s, but a detailed piece about Iowa's missing people that appeared in the Register on August 18, 2013, claimed that Allen had never been a paperboy.
 However, Allen's brother would later confirm that he was indeed a paperboy, but had not been working on a route at the time of his disappearance.

 Authorities were unable to prove a connection between the three cases, yet Noreen claims that she was personally informed of the Martin abduction a few months in advance by a private investigator who was searching for her son.
-She was told the kidnapping "would take place the second weekend in August 1984 and it would be a paperboy from the southside of Des Moines".
+She was told the kidnapping "would take place the second weekend in August 1984 and it would be a paperboy from the southside of Des Moines."